-Blenheim Palace is definitely one of a handful of grand country homes in England that are on many visitors must-see lists when touring England, along with places like Chatsworth, Highclere Castle, and Castle Howard.
+Blenheim Palace is definitely one of a handful of grand country homes in England that are on many visitors must-see lists when touring England, along with places like Chatsworth, Highclere Castle (of Downton Abbey fame), and Castle Howard.
 A tour here provides all the things that most visitors are looking for in an English country home—a grand house, sumptuous furnishings, insights into both the upstairs and downstairs workings of the house, a large hedge maze, and beautiful gardens and landscaping.

 The home is amazing in its size, condition, and decor and the stories about the Marlborough family and the servants are quite interesting.
 I was particularly interested in the strong American connection as Consuelo Vanderbilt was one of the original “dollar princesses”or “buccaneers” whose money and loveless marriage helped restore Blenheim Palace in the late 19th century and even Winston Churchill’s mother Jennie Jerome was an American-born socialite.

 Blenheim Palace is a particularly interesting visit for Winston Churchill admirers, as it was his birthplace and the place where he grew up and fell in love.
 There is a good Churchill Exhibition and video inside which tells a bit about Churchill’s life and connection to Blenheim.
 Blenheim Palace is a great place to visit in addition to the Churchill War Rooms in London.